pawedy/sw-battle-interview/README.md

 4. Did not validate or catch everything, but showed that I'm capable of doing so.
 5. Did not modularize that much, it is a small project.

+## Prerequisites

+Node.js and npm are essential to run this project.

+Run `npm i` to intall the necessary packages.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
-The application will automatically reload if you change any of the source files.

 ## Build